Approximate Computing Survey, Part I: Terminology and Software & Hardware Approximation Techniques: The Approximate Computing Paradigm

 Even though approximate computations have been examined since the 1960s (e.g., Mitchell's logarithmic-based multiplication/division \cite{1962_Mitchell}), the first systematic efforts to define the Approximate Computing paradigm started in the late 2000s.
 Various terms have been used in the literature to describe strategies for delivering approximate architectures, programs, and circuits.
 Approximate Computing is synonymous or overlaps with these terms.
 Chakradhar et al. \cite{2010_Chakradhar_DAC} define \textbf{\emph{Best-Effort Computing}} as \emph{``the approach of designing software/hardware computing systems with reduced workload, improved parallelization and/or approximate components towards enhanced efficiency and scalability''}.
 The term \textbf{\emph{Relaxed Programming}} is introduced by Carbin et al. \cite{2012_Carbin_PLDI} to express \emph{``the transformation of programs with approximation methods and relaxed semantics to enable greater flexibility in their execution''}.
 Chippa et al. \cite{2014_Chippa_IEEEtvlsi} use the term \textbf{\emph{Scalable Effort Design}} for \emph{``the systematic approach that embodies the notion of scalable effort into the design process at different levels of abstraction, involving mechanisms to vary the computational effort and control knobs to achieve the best possible trade-off between energy efficiency and quality of results''}.

 According to Mittal \cite{2016_Mittal_ACMsrv}, \emph{``Approximate Computing exploits the gap between the accuracy required by the applications/users and that provided by the computing system to achieve diverse optimizations''}.
 Han and Orshansky \cite{2013_Han_ETS} distinguish Approximate Computing from Probabilistic/Stochastic Computing, stating that \emph{``it does not involve assumptions on the stochastic nature of the underlying processes implementing the system and employs deterministic designs for producing inaccurate results''}.
 Another interesting point of view is expressed by Sampson \cite{2015_Sampson_phd}, who claims that Approximate Computing is based on \emph{``the idea that we are hindering the efficiency of the computer systems by demanding too much accuracy from them''}.
-In this article, we attribute the following definition:\\
+The current article attributes the following definition:\\

-\textbf{Approximate Computing:} \emph{It constitutes a radical paradigm shift in the development of systems, circuits \& programs, build on top of the error-resilient nature of various application domains, and based on disciplined methods to intentionally insert errors that will provide valuable resource gains in exchange for tunable accuracy loss}.\\
+\textbf{Approximate Computing:} \emph{It constitutes a radical paradigm shift in the design and development of computing systems, circuits and programs, which is built on top of the error-resilient nature of various application domains and relies on disciplined methods to intentionally insert errors for providing valuable resource gains in exchange for tunable accuracy loss}.\\